JiheHe/computer-graphics-final-project/README.md

 The NodeJS Package Manager, which is the world's largest software registry and supports over one million open source JavaScript packages and libraries, runs in a NodeJS runtime.
 The NodeJS runtime is essentially a port of Google Chrome's JavaScript V8 engine that will run directly in your terminal (instead of within a browser).

 Before you begin, you will need to install [NodeJS and npm](https://www.npmjs.com/get-npm).
 Then, open a new terminal instance, set your working directory to the root of the project, and run `npm install`.
+This makes npm reads the package.json file in the project's root directory, which lists the dependencies required by the project. npm then installs those dependencies in a node_modules folder within the project directory.

 ## Setting Up Your Project
 Before you start your project, look inside `package.json`.
 Take a note of the following fields, and adjust them where appropriate: